 Ok, let’s step back and consider this advice a bit more seriously.
 One of the reasons why I am using a VPN solution is to protect my privacy online.
 On the other hand, I may also use some firewall software so as to protect my computer from unauthorized access.
 And finally, I use anti-virus software so as to prevent malware and other Trojan and viruses to do some damages on my computer.

-So, the advice that has been given to me here means that I have to chose between running my VPN solution (and disabling my protection shield), or keep my firewall/anti-virus software and try to adapt it for enabling my VPN connections.
+So, the advice that has been given to me here means that I have to choose between running my VPN solution (and disabling my protection shield), or keep my firewall/anti-virus software and try to adapt it for enabling my VPN connections.

 VPN with firewall and anti-virus